NVIDIA-AI-IOT/redaction_with_deepstream/README.md

 The app will ouput its pipeline to the folder `DOT_DIR` while running.
 One can generate the pipeline by `dot -Tpng DOT_DIR/<.dot file> > pipeline/pipeline.png`

+A sample output video can be found in folder `sample_videos`.

 ### Running the Redaction App ###

 1. `cd <path-to-deepstream-sdk>/sources/apps` & download this repo & `cd redaction_from_deepstream`